pyvideo/steve/docs/project.rst

 `steve <https://github.com/willkg/steve>`_ is a command line utility for downloading information for a conference, downloading all the metadata for the videos, and making it easier to transform the data, fix it and make it better.
+Then steve grew into a library of functions making it easier to manipulate video metadata and push it into richard.

 richard and steve go together like peanut butter and jelly.
 You could use one without the other, but it's daft. steve uses richard's API for